Common Sense Media Review

 What's the Story?

-In SUCCESSION, Logan Roy (Brian Cox) and his four children run a global media company, with business ranging from television networks to amusement parks.
-His son Kendall (Jeremy Strong) is preparing to take over as the head of the business, but Logan doesn't quite trust him to run things.
-Loudmouth Roman Roy (Kieran Culkin) has been removed from business operations, while older brother Connor (Alan Ruck) and sister Shiv (Sarah Snook) sit on the board of directors, but don't work at the company.
-On his 80th birthday, Logan gathers his family to tell them that he's decided to stay on as head of the company for a few more years, and that he's giving his partner, Marcy (Hiam Abbass), a significant portion of the company upon his death.
-This begins a series of negotiations and manipulations among the family that only get more complicated as time goes on.
+In SUCCESSION, Logan Roy (Brian Cox) and his family run a global media company, with business ranging from TV networks to amusement parks.
+His son Kendall (Jeremy Strong) is preparing to take over as CEO, but Logan doesn't quite trust him to run things.
+Loudmouth Roman (Kieran Culkin) steps in as COO.
+Older brother Connor (Alan Ruck) and sister Shiv (Sarah Snook) have pursuits outside of the company, but their privilege and wealth are inherently tied to their access to their father.
+On his 80th birthday, Logan gathers his family to tell them that he's decided to stay on as head of the company for a few more years, and that he's giving his partner, Marcia (Hiam Abbass), a significant portion of the company upon his death.
+This begins a series of negotiations and manipulations among the family that only get more complicated as the different siblings compete for Logan's favor in hopes of being named his successor.

 Is It Any Good?

-This dark but very funny series is an American comedy of manners as entertaining as Veep or its British predecessor, The Thick of It.
-The comedy comes from the fact that each member of the Roy family is a profoundly terrible person that is consciously manipulative and money-hungry, but also stunningly socially awkward.
+This dark but very funny series is an American comedy of manners that's as entertaining as Veep or its British predecessor, The Thick of It.
+The comedy in Succession comes from the fact that each member of the Roy family is a profoundly terrible person who's consciously manipulative and money-hungry, but also stunningly socially awkward.

-It's worth wondering what's the point of watching a show about obscenely wealthy people doing terrible, sometimes cruel, things with money.
-How much mileage is there in laughing at terrible people that, nonetheless, are thriving in America?
-For now, the jokes are funny, and the performances are on point.
-But it remains to be seen if Succession's satire can resonate beyond just seeing how pathetic rich people can be when it comes to money.
+It's worth wondering what the point is of watching a show about obscenely wealthy people doing awful, sometimes cruel things with money.
+How much mileage is there in laughing at these people who, nonetheless, are thriving in the United States?
+Creator Jesse Armstrong provokes viewers to consider these difficult questions throughout the series.
+From the start, the jokes are funny, and the performances are on point.
+But the ongoing success of Succession's satire depends on viewers' ability to also see the abuse of power and toxic relationships that accompany the Roys' wealth.

 Talk to Your Kids About ...